Possible Impact to Special Enrollment Exam Appointments

 Prometric test centers and staff will comply with local, state and federal regulations and guidelines to safeguard the health and well-being of test takers and staff.

 Prometric has suspended mandatory mask usage in locations where the Government or State laws allow.
 In locations where masks are mandatory, candidates will be required to bring and wear a mask during the entirety of their time at the test center.
 Either a medical mask or cloth face covering is acceptable.
 Please note that masks with exhale valves will not be permitted in test centers.
-Any candidate that comes to the test center without a mask will not be allowed to test and will not be eligible for a free reschedule.
+Any candidate that comes to the test center without a mask where required will not be allowed to test and will not be eligible for a free reschedule.
 Candidates must follow all safety procedures at their test center location.